echeon/db-mapper/README.md

   $ cat wizards.sql | sqlite3 wizards.db
   ```

-1. Then, following tables will be generated in `wizards.db`.
+1. Then, following tables will be generated and `wizards.db` file will be created.
   * `schools`
   * `houses`
   * `students`